ArthropodAssault/PureCrystal-1.1/README.md

 Wrap is now 90% accurate

-Giga drain now has 10 PP.
+Giga drain now has 10 PP. PP is not changed for any other moves.

 Moveset changes:
 ================